Jewish Autonomous Oblast: Growth of Jewish communities in the early 1930s

 In the 1930s, a Soviet promotional campaign was created to entice more Jewish settlers to move there.
 The campaign partly incorporated the standard Soviet promotional tools of the era, including posters and Yiddish-language novels describing a socialist utopia there.
 In one instance, leaflets promoting Birobidzhan were dropped from an airplane over a Jewish neighborhood in Belarus.
-In another instance, a government-produced Yiddish film called Seekers of Happiness told the story of a Jewish family from the United States making a new life for itself in Birobidzhan.
+In another instance, a government-produced Yiddish film called Seekers of Happiness told the story of a Jewish family from overseas making a new life for itself in Birobidzhan.

 Early Jewish settlements included Valdgeym, dating from 1928, which included the first collective farm established in the oblast, Amurzet, which was the center of Jewish settlement south of Birobidzhan from 1929 to 1939, and Smidovich.

 The Organization for Jewish Colonisation in the Soviet Union, a Jewish Communist organization in North America, successfully encouraged the immigration of some US residents, such as the family of the future spy George Koval, which arrived in 1932.
 Some 1,200 non-Soviet Jews chose to settle in Birobidzhan.

 As the Jewish population grew, so did the impact of Yiddish culture on the region.
 The settlers established a Yiddish newspaper, the Birobidzhaner Shtern; a theatre troupe was created; and streets being built in the new city were named after prominent Yiddish authors such as Sholom Aleichem and I. L. Peretz.